cedar-policy/rfcs/text/0019-stricter-validation.md

 There are no restrictions on what entity type can be used to instantiate a slot in a template, so the permissive typechecker also uses _AnyEntity_ here.
 The only restriction on the type of a slot is that it must be instantiated with an entity type that exists in the schema.
+The strict validator today does not properly support validating templates, which is something we want to allow.

 Because _AnyEntity_ cannot be used in strict validation, we will modify both permissive and strict validation to precisely typecheck a template by extending the query type environment to include a type environment for template slots.
+Doing so will strictly _improve_ precision for permissive validation; all templates that validated before will still do so after this change.

+Here is how the change will work.
 In the same way that we typecheck a policy once for each possible binding for the types of `principal` and `resource` for a given action, we will also typecheck a template once for every possible binding for the type of any slots in that template.

 Typechecking for every entity type may seem excessive,